 1. Manteo to Pineapple Beach - Multi-Use Path - 5.35 mi

 Historic downtown Manteo is home to The Outer Banks Trail Center, a public space dedicated to outdoor recreation, access, and inclusion.
-The small shack embodies the spirit of stewardship, providing a shaded refuge for drifting away into trail dreams.
+The small shack embodies the spirit of stewardship, providing a shaded refuge for drifting into daydreams.
 A mile S, Manteo Cyclery offers reliable rentals and repairs.
 This casual path passes the Cemetery on Wingina and Freedmen’s Colony 1863 site before arriving at Delvillar’s Pineapple Beach on the Umstead Bridge S side.

 2. ORV Ramp 4 to S Nags Head - Hwy Shoulder - 3.85 mi

-Oregon Inlet Campground is the ONLY place for year-round tent camping N of Hatteras Island, making this section essential for bikepackers and car campers.The shoulders on this stretch of the Outer Banks National Scenic Byway are narrow, but regularly maintained to mitigate debris.
-Surprisingly, hurried Hwy 12 vehicles may exceed the 55-mph speed limit or pass in oncoming lanes.
-This route, in sight of Bodie Light, is intended for experienced and vigilant riders only.
+Oregon Inlet Campground is the ONLY place for year-round tent camping N of Hatteras Island, making this section essential for bikepackers and car campers.
+The shoulders on this stretch of the Outer Banks National Scenic Byway are narrow, but regularly maintained to mitigate debris.
+However, hurried Hwy 12 vehicles may exceed 55-mph or pass in oncoming lanes.
+This route, in sight of Bodie Lighthouse, is intended for experienced and vigilant riders only.

 3. S Nags Head to Whalebone - Multi-Use Path - 4.75 mi

 ORV Ramp 1 at the S end of Nags Head village provides public parking, beach access, and unfiltered views of Hatteras National Seashore.
 This sleepy straightaway features a parallel path for the entire length of S Oregon Inlet Road, which pools rainwater after showers.
 Please share the pavement with walkers, runners, scooters, skaters, and other cyclists while minding cars exiting hidden driveways.
-Iconic green milepost markers will help you track your distance.
+Iconic green milepost markers will help track distance.

 4. Whalebone to N Nags Head - Multi-Use Path - 6.50 mi